yhzhang0128/osdi20-artifact-evaluation/README.md

 ## Artifacts

+**Update: ** the latest repos are here: https://github.com/Pompe-org

 We implemented 2 artifacts validating the claims.

 - **Archipelago-HotStuff**: the git repo is [here](https://github.com/yhzhang0128/archipelago-hotstuff).
 Please read its default `README.md` for instructions and contact Yunhao Zhang (yz2327@cornell.edu) for any questions about this artifact.
 This artifact validates **all claims**.